Welcoming the 2023-2024 Class of Orthopaedic Surgery Fellows

 Mass General shoulder surgeons provide compassionate care, helping patients get back to their daily activities quickly and safely.

-After a three-year hiatus because of the COVID-19 pandemic, the 31st annual Richard J. Smith Memorial Lectureship and the 8th Annual Jesse Jupiter International Forum brought surgeons from around the globe to Boston for in-person presentations, roundtable conversations and networking.
+The 32nd Annual Richard J. Smith Memorial Lectureship and the 9th Annual Jesse Jupiter International Forum brought surgeons from around the world to Boston for presentations, roundtable conversations and networking events at the Wyndham Hotel on May 17-18, 2024.

-Boston Red Sox team physicians and Mass General Brigham Sports Medicine providers Peter Asnis, MD, Miho J. Tanaka, MD, PhD, and Evan O’Donnell, MD, recently visited JetBlue Park in Fort Myers, Florida for spring training.
+Boston Red Sox team physicians and Mass General Brigham Sports Medicine providers Peter Asnis, MD and Miho J. Tanaka, MD, PhD, recently visited JetBlue Park in Fort Myers, Florida for spring training.